mjauvin/wn-stripe-plugin/README.md

             // Code to bypass the plugin and handle the payment });

-        $component->bindEvent('studioazura.stripe.setChargePostData', function($self, $stripe, $invoice, $address) {
+        $component->bindEvent('studioazura.stripe.setChargePostData', function($self, &$postData, $stripe, $invoice, $address) {
-            // Code to setup the payment data before the payment request has been sent to stripe });
+            // Code to modify the payment data before the payment request has been sent to stripe });

         $component->bindEvent('studioazura.stripe.handleStripeChargeResponse', function($self, $response, $redirect) {